vikpande/readable/README.md

 Vikas Pandey

 ## Want to contribute
-Create your own branch, make changes and then create a pull request.
+- Create your own branch, make changes and then create a pull request.
+- ToDo - Deployment